hpc2n/intro-linux/docs/patterns.md

 !!! note "Keypoints"

     - Finding files with specific patterns in their names or content can be done with ``grep`` and ``find``
-    - Wildcards are metacharacters for one or more character or number and are useful for when you are finding patterns or removing/copying/listing all files of a certain type
+    - Wildcards are metacharacters for one or more character or number and are useful when you are finding patterns or removing/copying/listing all files of a certain type
     - Regular Expressions are a type of patterns that are used when you are working with text.
-They can be used with ``grep``, ``find``, and many many others
+They can be used with ``grep``, ``find``, and other programs